James Alexander Rentoul: Career

 He remained as member for the constituency until was appointed a Judge of the City of London Court and the Central Criminal Court in November 1901.

-Asssessments and death
+Assessments and death

 According to The Times, Judge Rentoul was 'patient and kind in the performance of his duties, but it would be useless to pretend that he was a success on the Bench'.
 On a number of occasions his decisions were severely criticised by the Court of Criminal Appeal, one being described as 'unusual and extraordinary'.
 He resigned shortly before his death.

 He was described as a 'kindly and loving man' and a brilliant after-dinner speaker.
 In Who's Who, he listed his only recreation as 'Reading Who's Who'.

 He was Vice President of Listooder Ploughing Society in the 1900s.

 He died in London in 1919.
 His son, Gervais Rentoul, became Member of Parliament for Lowestoft.